danielmeisinger/group-4/0_DataPreparation/README.md

 # Data Preparation

 The data collected under "5_Data" is prepared for the analysis here.
-The first file "data_preparation.R" contains the preprocessing for the baseline model whereas the other file "data_preparation.R" prepares the data for analysis via an ML model.
+The first file "data_preparation.R" contains the preprocessing for the baseline model whereas the other file "data_preparation-nn.R" prepares the data for analysis via an ML model.
+The preprocessing of the data in "data_preparation-nn.R" is done via the same steps as in "data_preparation.R" with the exception of writing the resulting data frame in a csv file.

 The csv.files from the subdirectory "5_Data" are imported into data frames.
 The columns are then named informatively and the date variable of every data frame is converted into the YYYY-MM-DD format.
+In some cases index variables are created from data by replacing every string (and thereby discarding some information) in a variable by an integer of the value 1 (e.g. variable HOLIDAY in "holidays_data").

 * For the data on weather, contained in "weather_data",  Index variables to classify the weather based on temperatur (very low, low, moderate, high, very high, hot) and wind speed (no wind, normal, windy) as well as the presence of a thunderstorm are created.
 NA values of the weather code are set to zero.